 It is no secret that eavesdropping, spying and theft of information are growing problems.
 Whether it is due to business, legal or personal matters, sales of devices for the purpose of conducting surveillance and gathering information or intelligence has

 There is a wide variety of sophisticated electronic equipment utilized in the TSCM service industry.
-Some examples of common equipment used during TSCM services are, spectrum analyzers, telephone analyzers, broadband receivers, communication receivers, non-linear junction detectors and thermal imaging cameras.
+Some examples of common equipment used during TSCM services are, spectrum analyzers, communication receivers, Wi-Fi network analyzers, telephone analyzers, broadband receivers, non-linear junction detectors, optical lens detectors and thermal imaging cameras.

-However, it is important to remember that while electronic equipment is of great value in helping locate devices used for eavesdropping or surveillance and is a necessary part of proper TSCM services, all equipment has limitations.
-No piece or type of equipment can do everything and in no way can the results obtained from any equipment be considered a guarantee as to the presence of electronic devices.
+However, it is important to remember that while electronic equipment is vital for detecting and locating devices used for eavesdropping or surveillance and is a necessary part of proper TSCM services, all equipment has limitations.
+No one piece or type of equipment can do everything, and in no way can the results obtained from any equipment be considered a guarantee as to the presence of electronic devices.

 As our use of technology continues to grow and our means of communicating, sharing and storing information expands, electronic surveillance devices have become just one of many avenues with which information can be obtained.
 While the threat posed by electronic surveillance devices is significant, TSCM service providers are faced with many other methods being utilized.

 TSCM is not an exact science and is always affected by many factors and circumstances both physical and electronic.
 However, TSCM services can provide an added layer of protection when combined with other elements of security and when performed regularly or periodically as part of an ongoing program.

 Unfortunately for potential clients, while deciding whether or not to have TSCM services performed is difficult, deciding on the right service provider is often the toughest part of the process.

 * Waypoint Counter Surveillance is committed to educating our clients about TSCM services with honest accurate information,